xrqin/xrqin.github.io/_pages/about.md

 Prior to this, I received my Bachelor's degree in school of Mathematics from [Shandong University](https://en.sdu.edu.cn/) in 2019.

-My current focus is on building privacy-preserving protocols for blockchain.
+My passion lies in the intersection of cryptography and blockchain technology.
+Specifically, I am interested in developing cutting-edge privacy-preserving protocols for blockchain networks.
+Through my research, I aim to contribute to the creation of a more secure, transparent, and decentralized digital world.

 [[CV]](https://xrqin.github.io/xianrui_qin_CV.pdf)